Gentile Valley

-Gentile Valley is a valley in the U.S. state of Idaho.
+Gentile Valley is a valley in Caribou and Franklin counties in Idaho, United States.

+Description

 Gentile Valley was named out of anti-Mormon prejudice.
 Non-Mormons were commonly called gentiles, and with the name the early settlers of Gentile Valley let it be known that Mormons were not welcome there.

+The valley is bounded by the Bear River Range on the east, Mound Valley on the south, the Portneuf Range on the west, and the Gem Valley on the north.